thegetty/quire-docs/content/documentation/install-uninstall.md

 cd ~
 ```

-## Update the Quire CLI
+## Update Quire

-As we develop, you may also want/need to update your Quire CLI.
-The CLI is pegged to a particular version of the Quire Starter Theme (at least for now), so if you’re using an older CLI, any new projects you start will have the corresponding older version of the theme.
+As we develop, you may also want/need to update Quire.
+Updating Quire will mean that any new projects you start will have the newest updates.
+It will not effect existing projects, with one exception.

+As Quire is updated, Quire commands may change

+This means that running

 1. In your command-line shell, to first uninstall and discard the existing version of the CLI, enter the following four commands in order: